Updated March 3, 2019

 Who uses a small alcove tub space for bathing anymore?
-The answer – practically no one because it doesn’t fit our fast-paced lifestyles.
-Who loves framed sliding glass doors or shower curtains around their bathtubs….probably very few because they are a hassle to clean.
+The answer – practically no one.
+It doesn’t fit our fast-paced lifestyles.
+Who loves framed sliding glass doors or shower curtains around their bathtubs….probably very few.
+They’re a hassle to clean.
 If you’re like most you’d like to ditch your tub for a walk in shower and assumed you didn’t have enough room….well think again.
 In this article learn how a tub can be converted into a curved glass block shower in 5 simple steps.

 o Solid surface – Solid surface has the advantages of being made in any size or shape, it’s available in over 60 different colors with any drain location, and is low maintenance and grout free.
-The disadvantage is the initial purchase price of the solid surface base is generally most expensive.
+It is available in both gloss and matte finishes (note -the matte finish does the best job of not showing water spots).
+The disadvantage is the initial purchase price of the solid surface base is most expensive.

 Call Innovate Building Solutions on a nationwide basis (877-668-5888) or for a local project their divisions including Columbus Glass Block (614-252-5888), Cleveland Glass Block (216-531-6363), West Side Glass Block (216-398-1020) or Mid America Glass Block in Akron (330-633-2900).

-Tags: convert tub to glass block shower, custom base, custom pan, glass block kit, glass block shower, glass block shower base, glass block shower ideas, glass block shower kit, glass block shower pan, glass block showers, grout free wall panels, solid surface wall panels, tub to shower, tub to shower conversion
+Tags: convert tub to glass block shower, custom base, custom pan, glass block base, glass block kit, glass block pan, glass block shower, glass block shower base, glass block shower ideas, glass block shower kit, glass block shower pan, glass block showers, glass block tub to shower conversion, grout free wall panels, laminate shower panels, laminated shower panels, shower kit, shower pan for glass blocks, shower surrounds for glass blocks, solid surface glass block pan, solid surface wall panels, tub to shower, tub to shower conversion

 Trackback from your site.